deNBI/bibigrid_clum/readme.md

-# Cloud User Meeting: BiBiGrid Hands-on
+# Cloud User Meeting: BiBiGrid Hands-on - Two Hour Version

-This tutorial is a reworked/optimized version of the Hands-on session of the **GCB 2019 in Heidelberg** based on the latest release of BiBiGrid
+This tutorial is a reworked/optimized version of the Hands-on session of the **GCB 2019 in Heidelberg** based on the latest release of BiBiGrid.
+You can find the longer version [here](https://github.com/deNBI/bibigrid_clum).

 ## Prerequisites